Skip to content

 Free Random Number Generator

-This free random number generator instantly produces integers within any range you set β€” single picks, bulk batches up to 1,000, or dice rolls.
-It runs entirely in your browser using JavaScript; no data is ever sent to a server.
+This free random number generator instantly produces unbiased integers within any range you set — single picks, bulk batches up to 1,000, unique picks, or dice rolls.
+It uses your browser's Web Crypto API locally; the numbers and settings are not sent to FlipMyCase.

 Quick Answer